Search

 Monofocal

 Monofocal or single-vision glasses designed for computer work will provide the appropriate optical correction for the working distance between the screen and the computer user's eyes.
-This option allows users to view the whole screen with a minimum up-and-down head movement.
+This option allows users to view the whole screen with minimum up-and-down head movement.

 The disadvantage of this option is that both distant objects and reading materials that are closer than the computer screen will appear blurry.